-FY 2022 PRIORITIES
+FY 2023 PRIORITIES

-Priorities for FY 2022 include -
+Priorities for FY 2023 include -

-- Communicating the health effects of ground-level ozone and particle pollution and related "calls-toaction" to individuals, organizations, media, meteorologists, and school children. - Communicating daily forecasts and real-time air quality to enable residents to change behaviors to protect their health and improve the air. - Promote the use of the "On the Air" air quality curriculum in the District of Columbia, Maryland, and Northern Virginia schools and summer camps.
-Encouraging student participation through contests and science fairs. - Conducting initiatives, such as the summer campaign, to promote actions to improve the air and protect health. - Evaluate the program's success in educating the public about air quality, the health effects of unhealthy air pollution, and actions residents take to improve the air.
+- Communicating the health effects of ground-level ozone and particle pollution and related "calls-to-action" to individuals, organizations, media, meteorologists, and school children. - Communicating unhealthy air quality days to enable residents to change behaviors to protect their health and improve the air and impacts related to climate change. - Promote the use of the "On the Air" air quality curriculum in the District of Columbia, Maryland, and Northern Virginia schools and summer camps.
+Encouraging student participation through contests and science fairs. - Conducting initiatives, such as the summer campaign, to promote actions to improve the air, impact climate change, and protect health. - Implement recommendations from strategic planning.